Saru Tal Trek

 Uttarakhand

-Saru Tal trek overview
+Saru Tal trek Overview

 The lake setting is similar to that of Bhrigu Lake, as the tree line ends well before the lake and alpine flowers dot the landscape around the lake, with its crystal blue water.
 The lake stays frozen from December to April start, after which the snow recedes and flowers begin to bloom by the middle of May.